gbwhatsapp-app-download/.github/profile/README.md

 **Version:** 18.20
 **Size:** 77MB

-GBWhatsApp is a modified version of the official WhatsApp application.
-It offers additional custom features that have attracted millions of users.
-These features include hiding double ticks, saving statuses, DND mode, unread messages, anti-revoke messages, unlimited themes, fonts, and more.
+GBWhatsApp is a customized alternative to the official WhatsApp app, packed with unique features that have captured the attention of millions of users.
+Among its standout options are the ability to hide double ticks, save statuses, enable DND mode, access unread messages, prevent message revocation, and explore a vast array of themes and fonts—making it a favorite for those seeking enhanced functionality.

 ---